snehabangar/Sentiment-Analysis-NLP/README.md

 ### **Scope**

-This is a project for the Natural Language Processing Course taught in the graduate programm of the Computer Science department of the Univerisity of Texas at Daallas during the fall semester 2016.
+This is a project for the Natural Language Processing Course taught in the graduate programm of the Computer Science department of the Univerisity of Texas at Dallas during the fall semester 2016.

 ### **Goal**